astronomer/docs/astro/alerts.md

 ## Prerequisites

 - An [Astro project](develop-project.md).
 - An [Astro Deployment](create-deployment.md).
-Your Deployment must run Astro Runtime 7.1.0 or later to configure Astro alerts.
+Your Deployment must run Astro Runtime 7.1.0 or later to configure Astro alerts, and it must also have [OpenLineage enabled](set-up-data-lineage.md#enabledisable-openlineage).
-- Your Astro Deployment should have Open Lineage enabled.
 - A Slack workspace, PagerDuty service, or email address.

 <!-- Sensitive header used in product - do not change without a redirect-->